Working capital requirement (WCR): definition, calculation and management

 These are the areas to study:

-4.4 - Concrete examples of actions to optimise working capital requirements or finance them
+4.4 - Concrete examples of actions to optimise & finance working capital needs

 Optimising working capital typically means reducing your requirements.
 Here are some ideas for your company: